top of page

 Course Dates: Self-paced

-MIT OpenCourseWare (OCW) is an initiative by the Massachusetts Institute of Technology (MIT) that provides free and open access to a wide array of high-quality educational materials, including lecture notes, assignments, and exams for a vast range of courses.
-One of the standout offerings in the OCW collection is the course titled "Thermodynamics and Climate Change."
+The MIT OpenCourseWare (OCW) initiative by the Massachusetts Institute of Technology (MIT) provides free access to an array of high-quality educational materials, including lecture notes, assignments, and exams for a vast range of courses.
+One of the standout offerings in the OCW collection is a course titled "Thermodynamics and Climate Change."
+This course covers the fundamental principles of thermodynamics and their direct application to the critical issue of climate change.
+It explores the relationship between energy, heat transfer, and the Earth's climate system, offering a comprehensive understanding of the science behind global warming and climate fluctuations.

 Location: Online